Revised with new information as

 Other sites that provide guidance on this topic:

-Media & Governments Legal & Ethical Issues by
+Social Media & Governments Legal &

-representatives of the law firm of Gilberts, Lindenhurst, and Wadsworth,
+Ethical Issues by representatives of the law firm of

-published in November 2013
+Gilberts, Lindenhurst, and Wadsworth, published in November 2013

-Caution when Monitoring Comments on Your School’s Social Media Page,
+Use Caution when Monitoring Comments on Your

-from representatives of the Franczek Radelet law firm.
-This article ALSO
+Franczek Radelet law firm.
+This article ALSO talks about

-talks about government use of social media, specifically regarding how to
+government use of social media, specifically regarding how to

 handle comments.

-Also, consider doing a search once a year on Google with keywords, such
+Also, consider doing a search once a year on Google with

-as: school sued comments social media.
-You will probably find, as
+keywords, such as: school sued comments social media.
+You

-I did, that legal cases regarding schools and social media have to do with
+will probably find, as I did, that legal cases regarding schools

-student comments on social media regarding other students that are NOT on
+regarding other students that are NOT on the school's Facebook

-to explore this issue at least annually.
+explore this issue at least annually.

 Also see: